ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 25: June 29, Monday
+**Today's Progress**: successfully compiled AircraftToken.sol with receive() fix and minimum ETH payment, able to enter one aircraft

+**Thoughts**: the fallback() v. receive() issue was strictly a version deprecation, need to be mindful of these.
+Next is tying info to actual NFT
+**To Do**: tie aircraft info to actual NFT-- will likely need to have buyRegToken then invoke createAircraft, which will be an internal function returning newAircraftID

 ### Day 24: June 28, Sunday
 **Today's Progress**: dev AircraftToken.sol, including payable / fee for creation.
 Interaction of ERC721 and underlying structs